Causal mediation analysis decomposition of between-hospital variance: Discussion

 \section{Discussion}

-To determine whether the performance differences between hospitals are explained by differences in a given process of care, we formulated a causal mediation analysis decomposition for total between-hospital variance which breaks into the indirect effect acting through a given process (mediator), the direct effect through all other pathways, and a term reflecting the dependency of the indirect and direct effects.
+To determine whether the performance differences between hospitals are explained by differences in a given process of care, we formulated a causal mediation analysis decomposition for total between-hospital variance.
 Although the decomposition is not a true variance decomposition (as it involves a potentially negative term), each component in this decomposition is interpretable.
-Through this variance decomposition, we can identify if a certain process explains between-hospital differences in patient outcomes.
-This enables targeting quality of care interventions to processes that show mediation.
-Compared with previously proposed effect size or $R^2$ type measures for mediated effects in the structural linear modeling framework, our decomposition is causally interpretable as it is defined using the potential outcomes notation, and the estimation methods allow the choice of link functions and can accommodate exposure-mediator interactions.
+Such a mediation analysis enables targeting quality of care interventions to processes that show mediation.
+Compared with previously proposed effect size or $R^2$ type measures for mediated effects in the structural linear modeling framework, our decomposition is causally interpretable as it is defined using the potential outcomes notation, and the estimation methods allow the choice of link function and can accommodate exposure-mediator interactions.